coryking/camoufox/WORKFLOW.md

 8) Checkpoint: Do a `make tagged-checkpoint` in the firefox repo since the repo is now at a working good state.
 9) Next: `cd /home/azureuser/camoufox && python3 scripts/next_patch.py patches/font-hijacker.patch` to find what's next

-### Here is some guidelines:
+### Investigation Guidelines:

-1) Look at the patch file and see what it is trying to accomplish.
+1) **Read the patch file and understand the stealth goal**
-2) Why did it fail?
-Was it something like mismatched line?
-Did firefox change something?
-3) If they changed something, do a search through the git history in the firefox source directory looking for what caused the change....  try to figure it out.
-If you can't, you need to escalate to a human.
+   - What is it modifying?
+UI elements?
+API functions?
+Build configs?
+   - What fingerprinting vector does this prevent?
+   - What would an anti-bot system detect without this patch?

+2) **Determine why it failed**
+   - Mismatched line numbers?
+(Firefox added/removed code nearby)
+   - File doesn't exist?
+(Firefox moved/renamed the file)
+   - Function doesn't exist?
+(Firefox refactored the API)

+3) **Research Firefox's changes**
+   - Search git history for the files being patched
+   - Look for architectural changes (e.g., XHTML → JS configs, static → dynamic)
+   - Find where the functionality moved in the new Firefox

+4) **Apply the stealth fix to the new location**
+   - Don't just make the old patch apply - achieve the same stealth goal in the new code
+   - Example: If preferences moved from `main.inc.xhtml` to `main.js` config, patch `main.js`

+5) **Verify the stealth goal is achieved**
+   - The UI should match what a normal user would see
+   - Disabled features should not have visible controls
+   - Spoofed APIs should return consistent values
+   - No telltale signs of modification should be detectable

+6) **Only delete a patch if Firefox implements the stealth feature natively**
+   - Example: If Firefox now hides CFR prefs by default for all users
+   - Verify by checking Firefox's default config and UI
+   - Document why the feature is now native in `FIREFOX_142_UPGRADE_NOTES.md`

-4) Update this doc if you have any new insights
+7) Update this doc if you have any new insights

 ## Initial Workflow
 If you start from `unpatched` (no checkpoints exist):